 Section 31 of the MLA allows a VIFI to appoint an agent to carry out their duties and obligations imposed on the VIFI by MLA.
-This person cannot be the Primary User within the BVIFARs portal, this person must be given "Secondary User" access on behalf of the VIFI.
-The Secondary User does not have to be appointed by the ITA, this person can be appointed by the Primary user within the portal.
+Since, these duties and obligations will remain the responsibility of the VIFI, this person cannot be the Primary User within the BVIFARs portal.
+This person must be given "Secondary User" access on behalf of the VIFI.
+The Secondary User does not have to be communicated to the ITA, as secondary user privileges can be given to that user by the Primary user within the portal.

-2.4.2 Deregistration
+2.4.3 Deregistration

 A VIFI that is seeking to be deregistered with the ITA, must submit a deactivation Notification via BVIFARS.
 For information how to submit the Notification please see link to BVIFARS User Guide.
 A VIFI may only be deregistered from the system if they no longer meet the definition of a VIFI or if they are no longer in existence (for example, by means of liquidation); no longer resident in the Virgin Islands and they have met all reporting obligations for years prior to which they cease to be a VIFI.
-A VIFI that has been struck off may not be deregistered from BVIFARs (unless it no longer meets the definition of a VIFI) as that VIFI still exists by law until it is statutorily dissolved.
+A VIFI that has been struck off may not be deregistered from BVIFARS (unless it no longer meets the definition of a VIFI) as that VIFI still exists by law until it is statutorily dissolved.